mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/ethics.md

   oneself: a principle that Aquinas regarded as the first and common precept of human nature, self-evident to human reason (MK: if only it were indeed).

+## Scotus on divine law

+* Scotus agrees with Aristotle and Aquinas that human beings have a natural tendency to pursue happiness; but, in addition, he postulates a natural tendency to pursue justice.
+* In the eudaimonistic tradition freedom is conceived as the ability to choose between different possible means to happiness; and wrongdoing is represented as the outcome of a failure to apprehend the appropriate means.
+For Scotus, freedom extends not just to the choice of means to a predetermined end, but to a choice between independent and possibly competing ultimate goals.
+The blame for wrongdoing is placed less on a defective understanding, more on the waywardness of an autonomous will.
+* For Scotus, an action could be wrong simply because God had forbidden it, whether or not it had any relevance to the fulfillment or non-fulfillment of human nature.
+* Just as Scotus' theory extends the degree of choice available to the human will subject to the divine law, so it extends the degree of freedom possessed by God in issuing commands to the human will.
+St Thomas had held that all of the Ten Commandments belonged to the natural law: it followed that God could not dispense from them, could not give permission for humans to act against them.
+Scotus agreed that no exceptions could be permitted to commandments belonging to the natural law; but he disagreed that all ten Commandments formed part of that law.
+* There are some commands that God could not possibly give: he could not, for instance, command anyone to hate him, or blaspheme against him.
+Truths such as ‘God must be loved above all things’ are necessarily true, prior to any decision of God's will.
+God cannot dispense from such a law, and law of this kind are the kernel of morality, the true natural law.
+In maintaining this, Scotus shows that he did not accept what is sometimes called the divine command theory of morality, according to which the moral value of any action whatever consists nothing other than its prescription or prohibition by God.
+But it is only commands that have God himself as their object that strictly belong to the natural law.
+* It is true that murder is a bad action, but this is a contingent, not a necessary, truth.
+The principles that find expression in the later Commandments can be said to belong to the law of natural only in an extended sense.
+In giving these commands, God exhibits justice towards his
+  creatures: but he can override them, when necessary, in the interests of a higher justice.
+God is under no necessity to treat his creatures justly at
+  all: the infinite owes no obligation to the finite.
+* Two important consequences follow from Scotus' ethical theory.
+The first is a limitation on human capacity for moral reasoning; the second is an externalization of the notion of sin.
+The natural law is the moral law that is capable of being discovered by natural reason: but if those principles that concern human beings' relations to each other are not part of the natural law, then, however plausibly they can be argued for, we can only be certain of them in virtue of revelation.
+An act in breach of divine law places one in a state of sin; but this does not, according to Scotus, effect any internal change in the sinner.
+Guilt is not an intrinsic property of the human offender: it is simply the external fact that God has resolved on punishment.
+Both of these Scotist theses were to become fundamental issues of controversy at the time of the Reformation.